Introduction — Getting to know your FOD*BOSS Sweeper

 The following recommendations are based upon more than 20 years of FOD*BOSS operational experience and comments from thousands of aviation customers throughout the world.
 Tarmac surfaces vary, operators have differing techniques, climatic conditions may have an effect.

-The FOD*BOSS life can be compared to motor car tyres.
+The FOD*BOSS life can be compared to motor car tires.
 For example, the way in which a vehicle is driven will have an effect on the tire’s lifespan.
 If a motor vehicle is driven aggressively, the tires will wear at a faster rate than if it is driven with care.

 An operator can prolong the life of the FOD*BOSS by following these recommendations.